Vaccine Facts and Information — Read More

 Many children are bullied.
 Some children with autism may be bullied because they have a difficult time understanding and following social cues.
 Many of us face bullying, and this is something we can work together to end.
 Play one of the games listed below:

-• A Safe Pair of Hands Game: Get together a group for friends and play the game “A Safe Pair of Hands.”
-Each person is given two pieces of paper on which they write a time that they have been bullied in the past.
-Everyone sits in a circle with the papers mixed up and upside down in the center.
-Each person takes a turn picking a person and the group makes suggestions by first saying “I can lend you a hand.
-Would it help if you/I/we?”
+• A Safe Pair of Hands Game: Get together a group of friends and play “A Safe Pair of Hands.”
+Each person writes a time they have been bullied.
+Papers are mixed up and placed upside down in the center.
+Each person takes a turn picking one, and the group offers supportive suggestions starting with: “I can lend you a hand.
+Would it help if you/I/we…?”

 • The Anger Suit: Find an old jacket or hat.
-Each person takes turns putting on the suit or hat and acting out a bullying situation where they are the bully.
-People guess at what is happening and where they could go if a bully treated them that way.
+Take turns putting it on and acting out a bullying situation where you are the bully.
+Others guess what is happening and discuss where you could go for help if a bully treated you that way.

+2. * Choose one activity from your age level below.
 Many children with autism process sensory information differently.
-Sounds or sites can become overwhelming.
+Sounds or sights can become overwhelming.
 When this happens, a break can help.
-While you might not experience the world the same way a child with autism would, it is common to feel overwhelmed at times.
 Try one of the activities below to see if it helps calm you when you feel overwhelmed.

 Daisy/Brownie

-A. Blowing bubbles: ake deep, slow breaths, and exhale steadily to fill the bubble.
-Pay close attention to the bubbles as they form, detach, and pop or float away.
+• Blowing bubbles: Take deep, slow breaths, and exhale steadily to fill the bubble.
+Pay attention to the bubbles as they form and float away.

-B. Pinwheels: Take deep, slow breaths, and exhale steadily.
-Pay close attention to the way your breath cases the pinwheel to turn.
+• Pinwheels: Take deep, slow breaths and exhale steadily.
+Notice how your breath causes the pinwheel to turn.

-C. Balloons: Blow up a balloon.
-The aim of this activity is to keep the balloon off the ground, but you have to move slowly and gently.
-Pretend that the balloon is very fragile.
+• Balloons: Keep a balloon off the ground, moving slowly and gently.
+Pretend it is very fragile.

 Juniors/Cadettes

-Try one of the following two activities that allow you to become more aware of your body and help you to be more present in the moment.
+Try one of the following two activities that help you become more aware of your body and more present in the moment:

 • Lie down on your back on a comfortable surface and close your eyes.